 Over the years there have been numerous individuals to take on the mantle of Captain Marvel, none more well-known and important as Carol Danvers.
 Throughout the publications, Carol has fought creatures, beings, and entities.
-As one of Marvel’s strongest heroes, she has held her own against a wide variety of enemies.
+As one of Marvel’s strongest heroes, she has held her own against various enemies.
 In saying that, some stick out more than others.
 I ask, do you know who they are?
-With that, we present to you, the 10 most feared and powerful Captain Marvel enemies of all time.
+With that, we present to you the 15 most feared and powerful Captain Marvel enemies of all time.

-Over the years Karla has undergone many transformations.
+Over the years, Karla has undergone many transformations.
 One of her iterations saw her as Captain Marvel in Norman Osborn’s Avengers.
-No matter which forms Karla takes, one thing remains the same…she is one of the most deadly Captain Marvel enemies of all time.
+No matter which form Karla takes, one thing remains the same…she is one of the most deadly Captain Marvel enemies of all time.

 With the X-Men property firmly back home at Marvel, there is no reason that Rogue shouldn’t be on this list.
 Rogue has the unusual mutation to temporarily “steal” the powers and memories of whomever she touches.
-As a consequence, she inherits the ability to fly and gains superhuman strength and durability after touching the then-named, Ms. Marvel.
+Consequently, she inherits the ability to fly and gains superhuman strength and durability after touching the then-named Ms. Marvel.

 This immediately sets up a love/hate sort of relationship between the two.
 The history between the two is long and well-documented.
 In the world of the X-Men, Rogue, and Captain Marvel, there may be no better time for the two franchises to meet.

 With the MCU set to explore the depths of space, the Kree could and would be a very interesting area to explore.
-The species has a rich history dating back to 1967 thereby giving them 51 years of stories to work from.
-The two, Captain Marvel and the Kree are like peanut butter and jelly.
-Oh, and it doesn’t hurt that Captain Marvel’s powers stemmed from her interaction with a Kree.
+The species has a rich history dating back to 1967, thereby giving them 51 years of stories to work from.
+The two, Captain Marvel and the Kree, are like peanut butter and jelly.
+It doesn’t hurt that Captain Marvel’s powers stemmed from her interaction with a Kree.

 Thanos, with all his power, is one of the best Captain Marvel enemies of all time.
 Not only do the two have origins that begin outside of Earth, but they are also superpowered in a way that no beings should be.